Bad Parenting Signs and Its Impact on Children

 2. Disciplining the Child in Front of Everyone

 You might lose your patience and scold, yell, or even hit your child in front of others.
-This will have a serious impact on your child’s confidence, and the feeling of shame arising from this method of discipline will be hard to shake off.
+This is one of the top bad parenting signs.
+Such an act can have a serious impact on your child’s confidence, and the feeling of shame arising from this method of discipline will be hard to shake off.

 3. All Advice, No Encouragement

-You dispense advice about everything, from brushing teeth to picking the right clothes rather than encouraging your child with support.
+You dispense advice about everything, from brushing your teeth to picking the right clothes, rather than encouraging your child with support.

 4. Withholding Affection